How to use an S-Filter on a surface

 3. How can I apply an S-Filter in MountainsMap®?

-To implement an S-Filter in MountainsMap®, use the Standard Filter (in the Operators tab) and generate a waviness surface with a small cut-off (e.g. 2.5 µm).
+To realize an S-Filter in MountainsMap®, use the S Filter (λs) operator, or the Metrological Filter operator and generate a waviness surface with a small cut-off Nis (e.g. 2.5 µm).
 Use a Gaussian or Spline filter as they are both well adapted to such usage.
-The resulting surface can be considered as a primary surface, or an S-F surface if form removal is also applied.
+The resulting surface can be considered as a primary surface, or an SF surface if form removal is also applied.

-Applying an L-Filter with a larger cut-off on the primary surface will produce an S-L surface, which is the equivalent of a roughness surface.
-Applying an S-Filter with a larger cut-off on the primary surface will produce the equivalent of a waviness surface.
+Subsequently, you may apply an L-Filter, with a larger cut-off Nic, to the primary surface in order to produce an SL surface, which is equivalent to a roughness surface.
+Applying an S-Filter with a larger cut-off Nic to the primary surface will produce another SF Surface, equivalent to a waviness surface.

 Key points